mstksg/inCode/copy/entries/advent-gol.md

 amount of time (612,220,032 points with 2,186 neighbors each) seemed *impossible* on commercial consumer hardware because of the sheer number of points in 7D space.
 But I thought...what if a breakthrough in optimization was possible?
-I set my goal as 10D (3,570,467,226,624 points with 59,048 neighbors each), not knowing if it was possible.
+I set a personal goal of reaching 10D (3,570,467,226,624 points with 59,048 neighbors each), not knowing if it was possible.

 And soon...a breakthrough did come!
 Someone brought up that if we look at the 3d version, we see there's actually a *mirror symmetry*!
 That is, because everything starts off on the xy plane, with z=0, the resulting progression must be symmetrical on both sides (positive and negative z).

-![d=3 animation by [u/ZuBsPaCe][]](/img/entries/advent-gol/life3d.gif "d=3 animation u/ZuBsPaCe")
+![3D GoL animation by [u/ZuBsPaCe][], demonstrating mirror symmetry](/img/entries/advent-gol/life3d.gif "3D GoL animation u/ZuBsPaCe", demonstrating mirror symmetry)

 [u/ZuBsPaCe]: https://www.reddit.com/r/adventofcode/comments/kfa3nr/2020_day_17_godot_cubes_i_think_i_went_a_bit_too/

-In the end that means we only have to simulate one of the "halves"/"quadrants" of the higher-dimensional space, since all "quadrants" are identical!
+This meant that we only have to simulate the *positive* points (since the negative points are identical).
 This saves down the number of points by a factor of two for each extra dimension ($O(2^{d-2})$).
-My 7D implementation completed in 6 minutes!
-8D still hung forever, though.

-Well, it didn't get us to d=10...but this discovery completely changed how we saw this puzzle.
+It didn't quite get us to 1010, but this discovery completely changed how we saw this puzzle.
 With one breakthrough down, we began to believe that there would be more just around the corner, made possible by our problem's special degeneracy (that is, that we start on a 2d slice).

-Such a dream (as posed in [this reddit thread I started][reddit]) turned into a month-long quest of breakthrough after breakthrough, exploiting different aspects of this degeneracy!
+Such a dream (as posed in [this reddit thread I started][reddit]) turned into a month-long quest of breakthrough after breakthrough, exploiting different aspects of this degeneracy.
 It was a long, harrowing journey full of sudden twists and turns and bursts of excitement when new innovations came.
-And in the end, the hopeful question "What if d=10 was possible?" turned into "d=10 in 100ms, d=40 in eight minutes."
-I even got d=10 fast enough to run on easily any modern browser --- this post includes those simulations!
+And in the end, the hopeful question "What if 10D was possible?" turned into "10D in 100ms, 40D in eight minutes."
+This post even includes simulations to prove that got 10D fast enough to run on easily on any modern browser.
 Furthermore, the whole journey became an adventure in the power of visualization combined with abstract thinking.

 [reddit]: https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/